FREE Claim Assessment

 – A public adjuster who knows the local accommodation regulations and reconstruction costs can cut from side to side the red tape and make sure you get your compensation faster.

-– A professional public adjuster Bahamas should be NAPIA member.
+– A professional public adjuster in the Bahamas should be a NAPIA member.
 Those who are not members of the National Association of Public Insurance Adjusters may not have the official or insurance knowledge to effectively stand for you.
 NAPIA can offer referrals for each state that licenses public adjusters.

 – Charges sensible fees.
-Most of the public adjuster’s charges between 5 % to 12 % of the total claim compensation.
+Most public adjusters charge between 5 % to 12 % of the total claim compensation.
 The standard is around 10%.

 – Professional public adjuster does not push you to make a quick decision.